 Because access to fresh water is vital to consumers, our customers, our suppliers and Ball, we hold ourselves accountable for conserving and protecting water resources in our products, the communities where we operate and our entire value chain.
 A growing world population with greater demands for water-intensive food and energy, combined with increasing water needs and severe pollution of water resources in emerging economies, pose significant water supply constraints in some regions.

 We are responsible stewards of water, using as little as possible for each product we produce.
 We continue implementing projects to better understand and manage regional and local water impacts.
-In 2021, Ball used 10.29 million cubic meters of water worldwide, primarily for forming, washing, rinsing and cooling.
-Our global beverage packaging business accounted for 94% of the total.
-To ensure we have reliable data, we engaged PricewaterhouseCoopers LLC to provide limited assurance in relation to our 2021 water consumption.
+In 2022, Ball used 9.85 million cubic meters of water worldwide, primarily for forming, washing, rinsing and cooling.
+To ensure we have reliable data, we engaged with a third party agency to provide limited assurance in relation to our 2022 water consumption.